 The consensus on these points is supported by a huge amount of data from many places on Earth.
-A brief summary of some of the key data is provided in Diving Deeper, starting on Page 21; for more details, see "Other Resources," page 217.
+A brief summary of some of the key data is provided in Appendix A; for more details, see references listed under "Other Resources."

-During the 20th century, Earth's average surface temperature rose by approximately 0.6° C (1.08° F).
-Since 2000, the average surface temperature has increased by an additional 0.14° C (0.25° F).
-The word "average" is very important, because some parts of Earth (including the southeastern United States and parts of the North Atlantic) have cooled slightly during this period.
-The greatest warming has been
+Since the late 1800's, average global surface temperatures have increased by about 0.74°C. The word "average" is very important, because some parts of Earth (including the southeastern United States and parts of the North Atlantic) have cooled slightly during this period.
+The greatest warming has been observed in Eurasia and North America between latitude 40° and 70° N.